teacherseatdocs/teacherseat-adminstrator-panel/concepts/systems-and-subsystems.md

 - Payments Management
 - Support Management

-eg. The Identity and Access Management system is a core service with the following subsystems: Users, Policies and Roles
+eg. The Identity and Access Management system is a core system with the following subsystems: Users, Policies and Roles

 ![](media/concepts-systems-system.png)

+### Types of Systems

+- Core             — A system that is core to the platform and cannot be deregistered
+- Community        — A trusted community system
+- Unknown          — A untrusted system, likely custom development of a private system
+- Managed          — A system that is supported and maintained by TeacherSeat
+- Vendor Managed   — A system that is supported and maintained by a Third Party Vendor

 ## What is a Subsystem?